totalspectrum/p2_vga_text/README.txt

 file.bdf") then it'll just use a default mapping where glyphs 0-255 represent Unicode characters 0-255.

-The font provided is unscii, a public domain Unicode font, in several variants.
+The fonts provided are unscii, a public domain Unicode font (in several variants) and spleen-16x32, a BSD licensed 16x32 font.

 CREDITS
 -------